brianlopez-immedia/pt-form-beta/README.md

-This is an web application project to create a ROM and Immedia PT form.
+This is an web application project for Immedia sales associates to create a ROM in real-time based on project and location information.